 One offshoot of this working group was the ‘Can We Talk about Palestine?’ workshop that took place over three sessions at the Group Analytic Society International Symposium of August 2023, in Belgrade.
 Viv and Farideh were joined by Julia Borossa, Angelika Golz, Philippa Marx, Sally Skaife and Jud Stone and in planning and delivering these spaces for dialogue (for an account, see Contexts Sept.
 2023 https://groupanalyticsociety.co.uk/contexts/102-2/ [groupanalyticsociety.co.uk]).
 The Steering Group which finalised the statement below was born out of our involvement in both these projects.
 The humanitarian catastrophe unfolding in Gaza and the Occupied West Bank, lends urgency to this statement, which gives voice to our ethical position and explores our responsibility as Group Analysts.

-We invite all interested group analysts (and associates) to join us.
-Please contact us at: GA4Palestine@alloneworld.org
+We invite all interested group analysts, associates and individuals to join us.

 Socio-Political injustice permeates our world, bringing with it the associated dynamics of privileging those in power and acts of turning away.
 Breaking silence and speaking truth to power shifts this pattern.
 In the current world climate, and with specific reference to events in Palestine/Israel and the enabling complicity of large swathes of the Western world, we believe it is vital and incumbent upon us to now speak out.
 As Group Analysts and citizens of the world, we join the resounding call to uphold the rights of the Palestinian people as enshrined in international law and make a clear statement in unequivocal solidarity with Palestinians and for Palestine.

-Group Analysis is a long-established, radical, personal, and socio-political enterprise underpinned by ‘an open-ended list of ethical and political values’.
-Our approach draws inspiration from psychoanalytic traditions, emphasizing the importance of truth-seeking, introspection, and perseverance in the face of contentious subjects and difficult emotions.
+introspection, and perseverance in the face of contentious subjects and difficult emotions.
 We recognize the necessity of grappling with discomfort and pain to access deep-seated truths within the personal and social unconscious, working towards the alleviation of suffering and the healing of fractured people and societies.
-Motivated by its radical beginnings, Group Analysts uphold values of fairness, democracy, social responsibility, and the sense that ‘we are all each other’s consequences’.
+Motivated by its radical beginnings, Group Analysts uphold values of fairness, democracy, social responsibility, and the sense that ‘we are all each other’s consequences’[1] .

 It is in this context that now we find the socio-political voice of group analysis in relation to the Palestine/Israel conflict: